The Energy Regulation and Markets Review: China

 According to Measures for the Administration of Natural Gas Pipeline Transportation Prices (for Trial Implementation) (2016) and Measures for the Supervision and Review of Natural Gas Pipeline Transportation Pricing Costs (for Trial Implementation) (2016), inter-provincial pipeline transportation tariffs are regulated by the NDRC on the basis of 'allowed cost plus reasonable profits'.
 The NDRC completed the costs assessment of 13 interprovincial pipeline systems in August 2017 and published reduced tariffs effective from September 2017.
 These tariffs were adjusted in March 2019 to reflect the reduced rates of value added tax.
 Intra-province pipeline transportation tariffs are regulated by local development and reform commissions and are reported to the NDRC annually.

-According to the Circular by the NDRC on Issuing the Guiding Opinions on Strengthening Regulations over the Gas Distribution Price (2017), gas distribution prices shall be determined and reviewed separately, following the principle of 'allowed cost plus reasonable profits'.
-This marks a further big step by the state to achieve the goal of 'regulating the middle while liberalising the front and end'.
+According to the Circular by the NDRC on Issuing the Guiding Opinions on Strengthening Regulations over the Gas Distribution Price (2017), local gas distribution prices shall be determined and reviewed separately, following the principle of 'allowed cost plus reasonable profits'.
+This marks a further big step by the state to achieve the goal of 'regulating the midstream and opening up the upstream and downstream'.

 iv Security and technology restrictions